Iretha/design-patterns/src/com/smdev/gof/behavioral/behavioral.md

 title: Behavioral Design Patterns
 nav_order: 300
 has_children: true
+permalink: /behavioral
 ---

 # Behavioral Design Patterns (11)

+**Consider applying behavioral patterns when:**
+- When you have multiple handlers with no specific priority and they should handle requests, based on some rules or forward them (Chain of Responsibility)
+- When you have many options handled by a single handler (Command)
+- When you have multiple outputs of the same thing or you want to create a domain language to support simple searches like "find dogs where breed eq german_shepherd and gender eq female" (Interpreter)
+- When you need to traverse some custom collection of elements sequentially, based on some business rule (Iterator)
+- When a change in one component leads to changes/ updates in other components (Mediator)
+- When you have to implement revert/ undo/ restore/ rollback to some previous state (Memento)
+- When you need to notify multiple observers, when something changes/ happens (Observer)
+- When objects act differently (like different object) in different states and they should be transformed into new objects (State) /each state knows the next state, the client doesn't know them/
+- When you have many classes with the same behavior (implement the same algorithm) or the behavior should be easily changed (Strategy) /the client should know the available strategies and to use them/
+- When many classes share almost the same behavior or algorithm (Template Method)
+- When you don't want to change the code or you want the algorithm to be in a separate class (Visitor)

 ### Chain Of Responsibility
 * Decouples Sender & Receiver